leews2001/MemCacher/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 #### Example
+From the `build/<preset_name>` folder in terminal, execute the following command:

-`./test_memcacher 4 Readers.txt Writers.txt items.txt`
+`./cacher 4 Readers.txt Writers.txt items.txt`

+Note that the `items_file` ( `items.txt` in this example) will be modified and updated with the latest data modified/added at the end of program.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>